midnightmake/pocket-bot-downloads/README.md

 # Pocket Bot Downloads

-This repository contains all the firmware, source files, courses, and STLs files you need to get started with the Pocket Bot.
+This repository contains all of the firmware, source files, courses, and STLs files you need to get started with the Pocket Bot.

 ## Contents